-Magento is one of the most popular open-source eCommerce CMS platforms at the moment.
-This might sound like a bunch of jargon, so let's break it down:
+Magento is one of the most popular open-source eCommerce CMS platforms on the market.
+In case you’re not familiar with those terms, let's quickly break them down:

 Magento = Open source + eCommerce + CMS Platform